Cancer Canyon

 The Psychological Component

-The phases of your cancer diagnosis, treatment and recover are very similar to the 5 stages of grief: Denial, Anger, Bargaining, Depression and Acceptance
+The phases of your cancer diagnosis, treatment and recovery are very similar to the 5 stages of grief.

 Think about your emotions and how they relate to these stages.
 Remember, you might bounce back and forth between these stages and that's perfectly normal.